cosmos/cosmos-sdk/docs/docs/building-modules/09-autocli.md

 Here are the steps to use the `autocli` package:

-1. Import the `autocli` package in your project.
-2. Define your app's modules that implement the `appmodule.AppModule` interface.
+1. Define your app's modules that implement the `appmodule.AppModule` interface.
+2. (optional) When willing to configure how behave `autocli` command generation, implement the `func (am AppModule) AutoCLIOptions() *autocliv1.ModuleOptions` method on the module.
+Learn more [here](#advanced-usage).
-3. Create an instance of the `autocli.AppOptions` struct that specifies the modules you defined.
+3. Use the `autocli.AppOptions` struct to specifies the modules you defined.
 If you are using the `depinject` package to manage your app's dependencies, it can automatically create an instance of `autocli.AppOptions` based on your app's configuration.
-The `autocli.AppOptions` struct can be found in the `client/v2/autocli/app.go` file.
-4. Implement the `AutoCLIOptions()` method on each module to specify the service and sub-commands to be mapped.
-This method `func (am AppModule) AutoCLIOptions() *autocliv1.ModuleOptions` returns a pointer to an instance of `autocliv1.ModuleOptions`, which contains the configuration for mapping the service and sub-commands.
-5. Use the `EnhanceRootCommand()` method provided by `autocli` to add the CLI commands for the specified modules to your root command and can also be found in the `client/v2/autocli/app.go` file.
+4. Use the `EnhanceRootCommand()` method provided by `autocli` to add the CLI commands for the specified modules to your root command and can also be found in the `client/v2/autocli/app.go` file.
 Additionally, this method adds the `autocli` functionality to your app's root command.
 This method is additive only, meaning that it does not create commands if they are already registered for a module.
 Instead, it adds any missing commands to the root command.

 Here's an example of how to use `autocli`: